ArpiS/nested-policy-rl/README.md

 ## Contributing

 We include an MIT license.
 If you would like to contribute to this repository, create a branch and merge with a pull request to the original authors.
-If you have questions, please contact the authors (aishwarya@princeton.edu).